-The State completed the First Level Assessment of GRSG habitat in Montana in 2015, mapping currently defined occupied habitat (FWP 2015).
-The habitat was defined as General Habitat, Core Area, or Connectivity Areas for GRSG (Montana EOs 12-2015 and 21-2015).
-On federal lands, the U.S. Bureau of Land Management (BLM) and the U.S. Forest Service (USFS) GRSG habitats are delineated in the agency's respective land use plans.
+The State completed the First Level Assessment of sage-grouse habitat in Montana in 2015, mapping currently defined occupied habitat (MTFWP 2015).
+The habitat was defined as General Habitat, Core Area, or Connectivity Area for sage-grouse (Montana Eos 12-2015 and 21-2015).
+On federal lands, the BLM and the USFS, designated sage-grouse habitat is delineated in the agencies' respective land use plans.

 Projects located in the First Level Assessment area receive a score of 1.0 and are evaluated in the Second Level Assessment process.
-Projects located entirely outside of designated state or federal habitat for GRSG receive a score of 0.0 and are not further evaluated as part of the Montana HQT.
+Projects located entirely outside of designated state or federal habitat for sage-grouse receive a score of 0.0 and are not further evaluated as part of the Montana HQT.